manell0/MileStone-1-Couronne/README.md

 # Introduction

 This little site was designed mainly for nerds who already like the board game couronne.
-Since the site is simple and minimal, I also hope to attract people who like board games in general
+Since the site is simple and minimal, I also hope to attract people who like board games in general.

 The focus of the website is to create an easy way to access the rules of the classic board game couronne.
 The story behind the game is also on this page as customer surveys have shown that it is interesting.